alexvking/Learning-Language-Classifier/readme.txt

   - Economics

 The comparison is speedy and surprisingly accurate at this point in time.
-Even better, it is under 100 lines of total code.
+Even better, it is only about 100 lines of code.

 USAGE